ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/4_Animation.md

 ### Stop the Animation once it's done animating

 Let's make sure that we go back to normal once the animation stops.
-The key trick here is the **Animation End Event** (which is under **Other** btw) this will trigger whenever the current animation get to the end (at the point where it would normally reset)
+The key trick here is the **Animation End Event** (which is under **Other** btw) this will trigger whenever the current animation gets to the end (at the point where it would normally reset)

 ```
 // oBall Animation End Event